 Did you make this peanut butter banana overnight oats?
 Leave me a comment & rating to share how it turned out!

-Peanut Butter Overnight Oats with Banana
+Peanut Butter Banana Overnight Oats with Yogurt

 Equipment